 b.
 And services rendered are not the same type services that the individual is employed to perform for the University.

 Example: A custodial employee may volunteer to work as a ticket taker at a fund-raising event for the University.
 The individual is not considered an employee while volunteering.

 L. Lectures, Seminars, Training Courses, and Classes for Non-Exempt Employees

-1. Time which non-exempt employees spend in meetings, lectures, or training is considered hours worked and must be paid unless
+1. Time which non-exempt and admin non-exempt employees spend in meetings, lectures, or training is considered hours worked and must be paid unless

 a.
 Attendance is outside regular working hours; and